ScGilroy/ScGilroy.github.io/index.md

-#      - title: State Estimator for a Vehicle
-#        text: A Unscented Kalman Filter approach to state estimation given sensor data from an IMU and GPS.
-#        icon: State_Estimation_Icon.gif
-#        url: 'State_Estimation'
-#
 #      - title: Falcon 9 Model Predictive Controls
 #        text: MPC for Take off and Landing of a SpaceX Falcon 9 Rocket.
 #        icon: Rocket_MPC_Icon.gif